 Space is limited for this tour and tickets must be purchased online.
 Tickets are $10 for NSWA members, and members can bring one non-member guest.
 Tickets cost $20 for non-members.

-When: Tuesday, July 26.
-The tour begins promptly at 6:30 p.m. in Pioneer Square.
+The tour begins promptly at 6:30 p.m. near Pike Place Market and ends in Pioneer Square.
 Specific meeting instructions will be sent to registrants by email before the tour.